 Conventional treatment guidelines

 Most conventional guidelines use oral doxycycline 100 mg twice a day for 2-4 weeks, or intravenous ceftriaxone for 2-4 weeks if neurological involvement is suspected.
 Further, such treatment is usually restricted to recent diagnosis, ELISA and western blot confirmed or bull's eye rash (erythema migrans) confirmed cases.
-I've written about these diagnostic limitations the chronic lyme overview page.

 Most doctors treating chronic lyme according to the more progressive ILADS guidelines would agree that often the above is not sufficient, especially in cases which did not have immediate treatment at first onset of infection.
 For one thing, it is well known that Borrelia burgderfori, the spirochete that causes lyme, has a slow growth phase, usually cycling every 4 weeks.
 Given that most antibiotics are not aimed at directly killing the germ, but rather inhibiting its growth, it is usually necessary to treat through multiple growth phases.

 This is a simplified summary, as every single lyme patient that I have treated has been quite complex, with some patients having additional problems, such as potentially biofilm protecting the lyme, and many patients having co-infections that need to be addressed separately as well.

 When treating chronic lyme, we have to be cognizant of the 4 week growth cycle, and thus treat through a few cycles until the patient has symptom reduction for a few of these cycles.
 Further, we can expect Herxheimer or die off reactions usually every 4 weeks during treatment.
 In my experience, duration is often shortened when we take the holistic, naturopathic approach and focus on nutrition, detoxification, and immune support as well.